Interview Dana Barron

 see his amazing career.
 I was too young to know and understand him as an actor, I knew who Roger Daltry

 was, but I didn’t know David Warner at that time.
-But everytime I would see him, I was like: Omg there is
+But everytime I would see him, I was like: Omg there is David, omg there is David!!
+He is a briliant actor and he was very serious doing the role.
+A lot of people

 back then took it seriously, well obviously Roger Daltry’s part is very silly, he is been mentally trapped by